Registration for our 2019 event is now closed.

 - Registration is limited and submissions will be accepted on a first-come, first-served basis.
 Please complete the registration form early to ensure you, your student, or student group can be accommodated.

-- We are unable to accommodate students enrolled in pre-K or K-5 programs or children who have not yet reached pre-K age.
+- We are unable to accommodate large groups of students enrolled in pre-K or K-5 programs or children who have not yet reached pre-K age.
+Younger students may register to attend if accompanied by a parent or legal guardian.
+(Please use the “Individual Student Registration” form below.)

 - Georgia Tech faculty, staff, and students—as well as adult members of the community—are welcome to attend.
-Please email NRW@robotics.gatech.edu to register.
+Please visit this page to register.
 These guests do not need to complete the registration form below; however, they will need to complete the Model Release Form in advance or at the event.

 Required Consent Forms

 To attend the event, each student must have a parent or legal guardian complete a Parental Release Form, related to liability, and a Model Release Form, related to the use of photographs and video footage taken during the event.
-Chaperones should also complete the Model Release Form.
-These forms may be collected, scanned, and emailed in one file to NRW@robotics.gatech.edu prior to the event, or the primary point of contact may present paper copies of the signed forms during check in.
+Chaperones must complete the Model Release Form.
+These forms may be collected, scanned, and emailed in one file to NRW@robotics.gatech.edu prior to the event, or the primary point of contact may present paper copies of the signed forms during check-in.

 Personal vehicles should park in a campus visitor’s lot.
 The two closest locations are the Area 4 Lot, located at the intersection of Ferst Dr. and State St., and the Area 5 Lot (W23 Deck), located on State St., close to the intersection of 10th St.